Violet-coder/COVID-19-Volunteer-Platform/README.md

 #### Search By keyword
 A volunteer user can see a search bar in their userpage.
 They can enter the keyword of the job to search for related jobs in our platform.
 After the user has entered the key word and click on the GO button, the search result page will display the related results.The functionality of the search bar is just implemented by search for the post contains the string which the user has entered.
 The search functionality will be more complex and complete after back end is established.
-Notes: Since the key word is obtained from user and this variable will be passed from userpage to the result page, we can not refresh the result page.
-An error will occur if you refresh that page because of that property.
-That issue will be handled nicely after back end is established.

 ### For Organizations:
 #### Manage Profile: